Spring Cleaning: Overhauling Your Nursery with Safer Choice Cleaners

 QIs vinegar a disinfectant?

-No. Vinegar is a great cleaner for cutting grease and hard water stains, but it is not an EPA-registered disinfectant.
-It will not kill serious pathogens like Staph or Salmonella.
+Vinegar is not a disinfectant.
+Vinegar is a great cleaner for cutting grease and hard water stains, but it is not an EPA-registered disinfectant, and it will not kill serious pathogens like Staph or Salmonella.

 R